internetarchive/strainer/README.md

 Strainer is a tool built to manipulate Heritrix frontier files.
 It takes one or multiple (GZIP or not) frontier files and build new seeds list based on them.

-It can exclude specific hosts, limit the number of occurence of hosts in the final seeds list, and give you interesting statistics about your frontiers.
+It can exclude specific hosts, limit the number of occurrence of hosts in the final seeds list, and give you interesting statistics about your frontiers.

 It's still a WIP, but it's usable right now.